 The Italian Healthcare System is a great matter of pride for Italian citizens.
-It is a public and accessible service to everyone, without any discrimination based on income, gender or age.
+Healthcare in Italy is public and accessible to everyone, without any discrimination based on income, gender or age.

-Below you will find everything you need to know about how healthcare works in Italy, how you can access and the differences with private healthcare.
+Below you will find everything you need to know about public health insurance in Italy, how you can access and the differences with private healthcare.

 The healthcare system in Italy is based on 3 guiding principles of “universality, equality and solidarity”.
 The aim is to achieve uniform levels of care throughout national territory, equitable access to services for all citizens and fiscal solidarity as the fundamental way of financing the health system.